Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Introduction

-We evaluate VIRSO on three multiphysics benchmarks of increasing geometric complexity drawn from nuclear engineering: a transient lid-driven cavity flow, a pressurized water reactor subchannel problem, and a wavy-insert heat exchanger \cite{ahmed2024enhancing} requiring reconstruction of coupled velocity and pressure fields.
+We evaluate VIRSO on three multiphysics benchmarks of increasing geometric complexity drawn from nuclear engineering: a transient lid-driven cavity flow, a pressurized water reactor subchannel problem, and a wavy-insert heat exchanger \cite{AHMED2024104583} requiring reconstruction of coupled velocity and pressure fields.
 In the subchannel benchmark the reconstruction ratio reaches $51{:}1$, confirming that VIRSO addresses a genuinely underdetermined inverse problem rather than smooth spatial interpolation.
 Across all benchmarks VIRSO achieves mean relative $L_2$ errors below $1\%$ while using fewer parameters than competing neural operator baselines.
 These accuracy results are inseparable from hardware viability.
-Importantly, VIRSO is, to our knowledge, the first neural operator whose analysis explicitly addresses deployment hardware: a principle standard in compute-efficient deep learning for CNNs and transformers~\cite{10545889, ALSHARIF20251739, Kong2026-tu, Yao2025-mj, Meng2025} but absent from the operator learning literature.
+VIRSO is, to our knowledge, the first neural operator whose architecture is co-designed with target-hardware execution constraints and validated end-to-end on embedded hardware.
+Hardware--algorithm co-design is a standard principle in compute-efficient deep learning for CNNs and transformers~\cite{10545889, ALSHARIF20251739, Kong2026-tu, Yao2025-mj, Meng2025}, but it has not been imported into operator learning prior to this work.
+The result is a quantified deployment regime that is structurally inaccessible to prior operator architectures: 17.0\,samples/s embedded inference at 7.06\,W board-level power on a Jetson Orin Nano, achieved without retraining or quantization.
 The full 10-layer VIRSO configuration achieves an energy-delay product of $1.30 \times 7.77 \approx 10.1$\,J$\cdot$ms on the H200, compared to $10.07 \times 20.48 \approx 206$\,J$\cdot$ms for the graph-based GNO baseline, and sustains 1.78\,samples/s at 7.58\,W board-level power on an NVIDIA Jetson Orin Nano without any model modification.
 The 10-layer VIRSO provides this computational performance along with highly accurate full-field reconstruction at real-time due to the efficient spectral-spatial design that allows for sophisticated graph analysis and computation requirements more favorable towards edge-constrained applications.
 The 2-layer lightweight configuration further achieves 1.95\% mean reconstruction error at 0.54\,J/it and 4.29\,ms latency, comparable to the energy and latency of full-scale Geo-FNO and NOMAD while degrading by $2$--$3\times$ in error under compression versus $4$--$8\times$ for those architectures.
 These results confirm that VIRSO is hardware-portable and satisfies the accuracy, energy, and latency constraints of real-time edge-deployed virtual sensing simultaneously, not as independent objectives.
 Moreover, the spectral-only VIRSO configuration, with its compute-bound architecture, sustains 17.0\,samples/s at 7.06\,W board-level power on the Jetson Nano with minimal degradation in performance.
 The success of the spectral model establishes an aspect of flexibility in VIRSO's architecture, unique among existing operator architectures, where extreme resource constrained applications can utilize the spectral-only analysis with low risk of reconstruction failure, especially if higher frequency modes are negligible.
 If more complex physics is present, the bandwidth-limited spatial layer might be required for accurate virtual sensing and calibration, resulting in $9.6\times$ more latency that is significantly lower than the vanilla Graph Neural Operator but still prompts further work towards hardware-based acceleration.